Ergonomic Technologies Corporation

 Machines, general requirements, general industry

-Samsung Fire and Marine Insurance continues to grow their clients ergonomics programs
+ETC continues to support Samsung Fire and Marine Insurance ergonomics programs

-Pitney Bowes Corporate Ergo Program growing and expanding
+Pitney Bowes Corporate Ergo Program continues to be supported by ETC

-ETC partners with IBR to move clients in greater knowledge and trends to prevent illnesses and injuries
+ETC Continues to work with IBR to move clients in greater knowledge and trends to prevent illnesses and injuries

 ETC and Chubb working closely to assist clients